FransBouma/OtisFX/README.md

 You can use the code here with Reshade 1.0 if you want, see below for instructions.

 ### Prerequisites
 You should have [Reshade](http://reshade.me) v1.0 or higher.
-If you're using v1.1, please get the latest Reshade shaders from https://github.com/crosire/reshade-shaders instead.
+If you're using v1.1, it's easier to simply get the latest Reshade shaders from https://github.com/crosire/reshade-shaders instead.
 If you're using Reshade 1.0, please rename the .fx files in 'OtisFX' to .h files.
 The .fx file extension is for Reshade 1.1.

 ### How to install